21 Incredible DC in Winter Events For You to Experience This Season

 Half underwear party, half fun run, this charity event benefits research for a cure for neurofibromatosis (NF), a genetic tumor disorder that affects 1 in every 3,000 births.
 It is held at Penn Social the second weekend of February.

-While running a mile run in your undies may sound daunting, it’s for a good cause, so this run is a chance for everyone to bear it all and throw caution to the wind.
+While running a mile run in your undies may sound daunting, it’s for a good cause, so this run is a chance for everyone to bare it all and throw caution to the wind.
 The cost of the race is $40, which includes some fun prizes and party favors.

 Register in advance for the race online on their website, where you can also fundraise money for the event.